-This is also home to over 200 species of birds, and some of the water-based birds you can spot are the grey-headed fishing eagle, spot-billed duck, white-browed bulbul, green-billed malkoha, the sirkeer cuckoo, the pygmy woodpecker, small pied kingfisher, black-bellied river tern, osprey, and many more.
+The wildlife sanctuary in Bheemeshwari is also home to over 200 species of birds, and some of the water-based birds you can spot are the grey-headed fishing eagle, spot-billed duck, white-browed bulbul, green-billed malkoha, the sirkeer cuckoo, the pygmy woodpecker, small pied kingfisher, black-bellied river tern, osprey, and many more.
 There are also a number of rare land-based birds such as the pied crested cuckoo, tawny eagle, honey buzzard, etc. If you are lucky, you can see peacocks dancing around with the deer.
 Some owl species like the Indian scops owl can be seen nesting in the hollows of trees.
 The jungle brims with the melodious calls of birds and the fluttering of butterflies.
-Instead of waking up to your blaring alarm, you will be waking up to the birds singing.
+In the wilderness of Bheemeshwari, instead of waking up to your blaring alarm, you will be waking up to the birds singing.

 Spotting birds and animals and watching them live in action at their natural habitat can be a delightful experience.
 A trip to this place will certainly take you closer to nature.